rolandu/nextcloud-tests/README.md

 In the `docker-compose.yml` you can modify the `pytest` command to be executed if needed.

-You will still need to fill out the `config/config.py` for your environment.
+You will still need to create and fill out the `config/config.py` as described above.

 ## Nextcloud bugs